anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 Location: Kendal, UK + Zoom

 Mainly for Yoga Teachers with 200 hour qualification who want to evolve their personal and professional practice, plus gain deeper knowledge of Yoga as a Science and Philosophy to help people know themselves.
-If you complete the course successfully, you will be awarded an Inner Fire 300hour certificate.
+If you complete the course successfully, you will be awarded an Inner Fire 300 hour certificate.

 Threaded through the course will be: